CVNM’s 2017 Legislative Session Outcomes

 SB 81: Wildlife Trafficking Act (Stewart/Chasey)

 SB 81 makes trafficking of animal species threatened with extinction a crime and establishes penalties.
 This will help preserve endangered species and also keep money out of the hands of international criminals.
 SB 81 passed the Senate (27-12) and the House (42-24).
-The bill now heads to the Governor’s desk.
+The bill was pocket vetoed (not signed by April 7, 2017) by the Governor.

 SB 86: Water Rights Notices Posted Online (Cisneros/T. Salazar)

 SB 86 requires the state engineer to post water rights applications on its website, encouraging more transparency in water rights assignment.
 SB 86 passed the Senate (40-0) and the House (59-0).
-The bill now heads to the Governor’s desk.
+The bill was vetoed by the Governor.

 SB 227: State Facility Renewable Energy Use (Steinborn)

 SB 227 requires the General Services Department to adopt rules for and issue requests for proposals (RFP) to analyze and implement renewable energy improvements for state facilities.
 SB 227 passed the Senate (36-4) and the House (44-19).
-The bill now heads to the Governor’s desk.
+The bill was vetoed by the Governor.

 **HB 61/HB 82/SB 41: Extend Solar Market Tax Credit (Maestas-Barnes/M. Garcia /McQueen; Stewart)